 Are you travelling with kids?
 Or maybe just friends or your partner?
 There is so much choice when it comes to choosing the right ship/company with whom to travel.
 Some are more aimed at kids with fantastic facilities, like water parks and kids’ clubs.

-Other ships are strictly adult only, like some P&O or Thomson sailings.
+Other ships are strictly adult only, like some P&O or Marella (former Thomson) sailings.
 Or in the case of Saga Cruises, not just adults but those over 50 years of age.
 Though if your mum wants to take you, as long as you’re over 40 you can accompany someone else as long as the main passenger meets the minimum age requirement of 50.
 If you’re a young professional couple, looking for a romantic cruise on a modern luxurious ship, I’d recommend Celebrity Cruises to everyone.
 But for a livelier nightlife and a more mixed clientele, the sister company Royal Caribbean, Norwegian Cruise Line (NCL) or Italian MSC.
-Naturally, for those looking for a more British experience, there are P&O and Thomson cruises.
+Naturally, for those looking for a more British experience, there are P&O and Marella cruises.
 MrVegancruiser and I normally prefer the international mix of passengers on other ships.
-Yet, because of a particular itinerary, this summer we are giving Thomson cruises a try after 9 years of sailing with others.
+Yet, because of a particular itinerary, this summer we are giving Marella cruises a try after 9 years of sailing with others.

 Itinerary: Beach vs City